 A common fear is that suspended royalties are lost.
 They are not.
 Operators hold them in a suspense account.
 They release the full amount once they accept an ownership record.

 Money held for a year or more can add up.
 Completing the transfer correctly is the only way to reach it.
 Rejected or incomplete submissions just extend the wait.
 None of the money releases in the meantime.
-If you are working through an inherited Texas mineral interest, that suspended money is often larger than families expect.
+If you are working through an inherited Texas mineral interest, that suspended balance is often larger than families expect.

 Common Questions